 Introduction to Problem Solving

 Problems cannot be resolved by computers alone.
 We must provide clear, step-by-step directions on how to solve the issue.
-Therefore, the effectiveness of a computer in solving a problem depends on how exactly and correctly we describe the problem, create an algorithm to solve it, and then use a programming language to implement the algorithm to create a programme.
-So, the process of identifying a problem, creating an algorithm to solve it, and then putting the method into practise to create a computer programme is known as problem solving.
+The process of identifying a problem, creating an algorithm to solve it, and then putting the method into practice to create a computer program is known as problem solving.

 Steps for Problem Solving

-Analyzing the problem – It is important to clearly understand a problem before we begin to find the solution for it.
-If we are not clear
+- Analyzing the problem: It is important to clearly understand a problem before we begin to find the solution for it.
+If we are not clear about what is to be solved, then the software program will not work properly.

-Developing an Algorithm – Before creating the programme code to solve a particular problem, a solution must be thought out.
-Algorithm is a step by step process where we write the problem and the steps of the programs.
+- Developing an Algorithm: Developing an algorithm is important before creating the program.
+An algorithm is a step-by-step process where we write the problem and the steps of the programmes.

-Coding – After the algorithm is completed, it must be translated into a form that the computer can understand in order to produce the desired outcome.
-A programme can be written in a number of high level programming languages.
+- Coding: After the algorithm is completed, it must be translated into a form of program.
+This program can be written using any programming language to produce the desired outcome.

 What is the purpose of Algorithm?

-A programme is created by a programmer to tell the computer how to carry out specific activities.
-Then, the computer executes the instructions contained in the programme code.
-As a result, before creating any code, the programmer first creates a roadmap for the software.
-Without a roadmap, a programmer might not be able to visualise the instructions that need to be written clearly and might end up creating a software that might not function as intended.
-This roadmap is known as algorithm.
+Before creating any code, the programmer first creates a roadmap for the software.
+Without a roadmap, a programmer will not be able to visualise the problem, and the software will not work properly as per the requirement.
+Here, the roadmap is known as an algorithm.

 Representation of Algorithms

 There are two common methods of representing an algorithm —flowchart and pseudocode.
-Either of the methods can be used to represent an algorithm while keeping in mind the following:
+Any one of the method can be used to represent an algorithm while keeping in mind the following:

 Flowchart — Visual Representation of Algorithms